 Command Prompt is the input field in a text-based user interface in Windows.
 It is an official Windows command processor used to execute the commands entered in it.
 A command prompt (cmd.exe) issues various commands like file management commands i.e copy/ delete or troubleshoot windows issues.

-Sometimes command prompt incorrectly called MS-DOS or the DOS prompt, but it’s not MS-DOS.
+Sometimes command prompt is incorrectly called MS-DOS or the DOS prompt, but it’s not MS-DOS.

 What is DOS Prompt?